caleorourke/grunt-jekyll-pages/README.md

 Type: `boolean` <br/>
 Default: `false`

-Disable custom plugins and ignore symbolic links.
-If you're using GitHub to publish your site, this option will automatically be set to `false`.
+Disables custom plugins and ignore symbolic links.
+If you're using GitHub Pages to publish your site, this option will automatically be set to `false`.

 ### Build Command Options